-It also identifies six skills for becoming digitally literate citizens who is curious, empathetic and sensitive to well-being:
+It also identifies six skills for becoming digitally literate citizens who are curious, empathetic and sensitive to well-being:

-- Communicate with others: Safely and responsibly collaborating with and learning from others online, including those who think differently.
+Safely and responsibly collaborate with and learning from others online, including those who think differently.

 “The biggest value of this tool is trusted content curation.
 When educators are looking for resources on digital literacy and their heads are spinning, they can go to the site, complete a questionnaire and have curated resources come back to them in a bucketed fashion,” Lindsey says.